-All you need is a bike!
+If you are an adult riding during daylight hours, all you need is a bike!
 Once you venture into the world of bicycling, it does not take long to realize that you can spend a lot of money on gear and equipment.
 After you buy the original bicycle, you can upgrade everything from pedals to saddle to wheels, gearing, etc.; commuters can accessorize with carriers and bells; and cycling specific clothing can be a never ending budget buster.
-But if you are an adult riding during daylight hours, the law requires nothing of you as far as equipment is concerned.
-Exceptions: